screetsec/TheFatRat/troubleshoot.md

 After this point , execute ./setup.sh on fatrat folder , so mingw packages could be correctly installed in your linux from the Kali repositories .

+Manual install in parrot

+go to https://packages.debian.org/jessie/all/mingw32 and download the package at the bottom of the page.
+When it downloads, right click it and click Open with GDebi Package Installer, then install it.
+Do the same for https://packages.debian.org/jessie/all/mingw32-binutils

+then run ./setup.py again.
+FatRat will install in Parrot.

 ## This procedure is the same for all other packages that may give an error on output as (Not OK) , except these ones :
 - proguard
 - dx (from android sdk)